paulyuk/FunctionsMcpTool/README.md

 > This function requires a system key by default which can be obtained from the [portal](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal), and then update the URL in your host/client to be:
 > `https://<funcappname>.azurewebsites.net/runtime/webhooks/mcp/sse?code=<systemkey_for_mcp_extension>`
 > via command line you can call `az functionapp keys list --resource-group <resource_group> --name <function_app_name>`
-> Additionally, [EasyAuth](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) can be used to set up your favorite OAuth provider including Entra.
+> Additionally, [API Management]() can be used for improved security and policies over your MCP Server, and [EasyAuth](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) can be used to set up your favorite OAuth provider including Entra.

 You can opt-in to a VNet being used in the sample.
 To do so, do this before `azd up`